reednel/Blog/2022-09-00-An-Introducton-to-RSA-Encryption.md

 By symmetry, $(x^e)^d \equiv x (\text{mod } q)$.
 So we have $\forall x \in \mathbb{Z}_n, x^{ed} \equiv x (\text{mod } pq)$.

-[^2]: An equivalent system was developed independently and used by the British government years before Rivest, Shamir, and Adleman devised RSA!
+[^0]: An equivalent system was developed secretly and used by the British government years before Rivest, Shamir, and Adleman devised RSA!
 [^1]: Numberphile has several RSA-related videos.
 [This one](https://youtu.be/cbGB__V8MNk) explains why $2^{16}+1$ is a pretty good choice of $e$.
-[^0]: The second coolest theorem with a name of the form "Fermat's L___ Theorem".
+[^2]: The second coolest theorem with a name of the form "Fermat's L___ Theorem".